puppets-epic-show-theatre/puppet-nexus_rest/README.md

 # timeout in seconds for reading the answer from the Nexus service
 # connection_timeout: 10

+# Number of retries before giving up on the health check and consider the service not running.
+# health_check_retries: 50

+# Timeout in seconds to wait between single health checks.
+# health_check_timeout: 3
 ```

 This file needs to exist on the machine where the Nexus is running.
 It will provide the module with the required